ropensci/rcites/README.md

 An R package to access information from the [Speciesplus](https://speciesplus.net/) database via the [Species+/CITES Checklist API](https://api.speciesplus.net/documentation/v1.html).

-When citing please refer to the citation of the package as well as the release paper.
+When citing, please refer to the citation of the package as well as the release paper.

 ## Current Status